AH-Studio-One/SPMSample/README.md

 # SPMSample

-Sample that uses Swift Package Manager to onboarding view with CustomTheme https://github.com/AH-Studio-One/CustomTheme
+Sample that uses Swift Package Manager to create some onboarding view with CustomTheme https://github.com/AH-Studio-One/CustomTheme